 - m4/3 shooter is at 25mm f/4

 - Nikon 1 shooter is at 18mm f/2.8

 The Nikon 1 shooter is down to some strange lens choices (14-24mm f/2.8 on the adapter, for example).
 Let's go into a lower light situation and even wider:

 - APS shooter is at 16mm f/2

 - Nikon 1 shooter is at 9mm f/1

-We've now completely lost the Nikon 1 shooter and we're losing the m4/3 and APS shooters, as they don't really have the lenses to come close.
+We've now completely lost the Nikon 1 shooter and we're starting to lose the m4/3 and APS shooters, as they don't really any reasonable lens choices to come close.

 So, if our goal is to take pictures "that look just like we took them with 35mm film," then the equivalence notion starts putting restrictions on us, especially as we go to the extremes, like wider and faster.
 We just can't get to equivalent (and again, I'm not trying to bring photons and dynamic range into this discussion).